-The DBE administered the reconfigured, special June national examination, to merge the historic February/March supplementary exam and the June Senior Certificate (amended) (SC (a)) examination.
-Further, the examination accommodated candidates registered to write the National Senior Certificate (NSC) and SC (a) examination in one sitting.
+In 2019, the Department of Basic Education administered the first ever reconfigured special June national examination, to merge the historic February/March Supplementary and the May/ June Senior Certificate (amended) [SC (a)] examinations.
+These examinations accommodated candidates registered to write the National Senior Certificate (NSC) and SC (a) examinations, in one sitting.